makyo/writing/work/the-fool/the-fool.md

 "Not learning?"
 I sense her expression close down.
 It's not a visible thing; it's a sensation of her movement of thought put on hold.
 "Not...not doing anything with learning, perhaps?"

 The porcupine nods.
 I can see a quill or two poking through gingham.
 It keeps the kerchief in place.
 "Wands are for beginnings.
 For doing, or perhaps activating is better."
 She sets a paw, clean, next to the card.
-"This page --- is he a bear?
+"This page --- a bear, maybe?
 I've never figured that out --- is learning, but not moving, not beginning.
 There is knowledge, but no decision."

 "Activation energy!"
 I blurt.
 Seeing the questions in her eyes, I continue, "Like in chemistry.
-There has to be enough energy for an electron to jump from one sphere to the next.
+It's dorky, but there has to be enough energy for an electron to jump from one sphere to the next.
 It just sits there otherwise.
 It needs the proper amount of activation energy to get going."

 Questions turn to understanding, but her gaze stays locked on mine, waiting.

 "I don't have the energy."

 "Or you do, but you're --- you or something within you --- is not letting it reach the activation.
-The energy may be there, but may be blocked."
+The energy may be there, but blocked."

 I have to restrain myself from rolling my eyes.
 A reaction to my mom's mysticism, to crystals and blocked energy.
 In the porcupine I sense only earnestness.
 "Energy as in will?"